 It is also helpful if you live in a city where you may have limited space, and you want an elevated garden on the balcony.
 For an outdoor raised garden, there are no such restrictions on the type of plant you can sow.

 If you are not ready to plant it right away, then you can cover the soil with organic mulch and shredded leaves.
 It will protect your soil from deep frost, and these organic materials will decompose naturally to become natural compost.

 Before you plant, you have to know the full-grown size of the plants, so it has enough space when plants mature.

 Underestimating the space requirements of the plants when it is small will make it struggle for space as it grows.
 It will result in a weaker and not-fully grown plant.

 The soil for a raised garden bed should be of good quality and free from weeds and rocks.
-Many people make a mistake of using the poor-quality garden soil in their raised garden.
+Many people make the mistake of using poor-quality garden soil in their raised gardens.

-Use fertile soil, which is filled with the microorganism to help grow the plants.
-A mixture of 50 to 66 percent of good quality topsoil and 45 to 55 percent of organic compost provided the excellent base for most of the plants to grow.
+Use fertile soil, which is filled with microorganisms to help grow the plants.
+A mixture of 50 to 66 percent of good quality topsoil and 45 to 55 percent of organic compost provided an excellent base for most of the plants to grow.

 You can plant cover crops in the off-season or do the crop rotations.
 These cover crops complement the plants you have grown in the earlier season and add back nutrients and organic matters used up before.